NotSirius-A/Spanish-verb-conjugator/README.md

 conjugator.exe executable is contained in "Application" folder

 Input Mode ('i'):
- - simply type in a word to conjugate
+ - type in a word to conjugate and click enter

 File Mode ('f'):
- - this mode will automatically open a file explorer, a valid *.txt file must be choosen
+ - this mode will automatically open a file explorer, a valid .txt file with the word list must be choosen
- - valid *.txt file looks like ("{}" signify start of file and end of file):
-{word_1
-word_2
-word_3
-.
-.
-.
-word_n}
+ - in a valid .txt file every word should be in a separate line. "example_list.txt" in a root is a valid file

 each line in a txt file will be interpreted as a separate word